 SPF record determines which email servers are authorized to send the email(s) on the domain's behalf.
 Results in preventing spoofing and phishing attacks against the email domain.
 The SPF record describes the DNS record in a particular format to list all the hosts allowed to send the emails on the domain's behalf.

-An email can be delivered without SPF authentication.
-It's not a perfect solution and ultimate problem resolver.
-However, if combined with DKIM and DMARC, it can improve your email delivery rate and prevent abuse.
+An email can be delivered without SPF validation.
+Check SPF record is not a perfect solution or ultimate problem resolver.
+However, combined with DKIM and DMARC, it can improve your email delivery rate and prevent abuse.

-The process is quite simple.
+SPF check online is a relatively simple process.
 Suppose an email server receives the message and checks its Return-Path.
-Suppose that path is [email protected].
-To perform the SPF lookup or to validate the SPF record, the following steps take place.
+Suppose that path is [email protected] The following steps occur to perform the SPF lookup or validate the SPF record.

 Implementing an SPF record is an easy process.
-It's a TXT record that you need to add to your DNS record.
-One common mistake that people usually make is setting the multiple SPF TXT entries in their DNS records, making the receiving server challenging to know which SPF record is the definitive one.
-That results in failing SPF record validation.
+It's a TXT record that you need to add to your domain DNS record.
+One common mistake people usually make setting multiple SPF TXT entries in their DNS records, making it challenging for the receiving server to know which SPF record is the definitive one.
+That results in failing SPF check online.

 So, whenever you want to add the SPF TXT record for the new server.
 Always make sure to delete the existing SPF record entry.
 Just add the new service to that entry.

 v=spf1 is the version of the SPF record being used followed by one or mechanisms.
-The mechanisms that follow are checked left to right, and these specify different rules on how SPF is checked for the domain.
+The following mechanisms are checked left to right, specifying different rules on how SPF is checked for the domain.

 v=spf1 include:send.aweber.com ~all